Skip to content

 Labour law protections

-Malaysia's Employment Act 1955 (amended 2022) covers all workers: written contracts, 12–16 days paid annual leave, 60 days sick leave, maternity leave, and overtime at 1.5× rate.
+Malaysia's Employment Act 1955 (amended 2022) covers all workers: written contracts, 12–16 days paid annual leave, 60 days sick leave, maternity leave, and overtime at 1.5×.
 The minimum wage reached MYR 1,500/month in 2023.
 The Department of Labour West Malaysia (JTKSM) and Peninsular Malaysia Labour Department investigate complaints.
+Nepal and Malaysia have an active bilateral agreement (MOU) covering worker welfare.
+The Nepal Embassy in Kuala Lumpur runs active labour-welfare operations.

 Full Worker Rights guide